EveNyarango/Github-Issue-tracker/ReadMe.md

 Run the application on the emulator

 ## BDD
-Get access to Api token
+Get access to the Github Api token.

+Generate gradle properties and replace the access_token  with a valid access token from github; GithubApiToken = "Bearer access_token"

 Run the app